LAMurakami/qemu/README.md

 These files are served up by the ad hoc IMDS webserver using Python built-in webserver.
 The IMDS webserver URL is specified in the launch command.

-### The user-data file launches a LAM Alaska clone based on an Ubuntu 22.04 image
+### The user-data file launches a LAM Alaska clone based on an Ubuntu 24.04 image

+I was cloned from the master branch for Ubuntu 22.04 on May 2 2024 and probably will be merged back into the master branch after Ubuntu 24.04 appears in the AWS Quick Launch page as an OS choice and I have switched the main aws instance to Ubuntu 24.04 Noble Numbat.

 The user-data files are patterned after the cloud-init files in the [aws repo](https://github.com/LAMurakami/aws#readme) that launch a LAM Alaska clone on an AWS instance.
-There are cloud-init files to launch a LAM Alaska clone on an AWS instance on either x86 or ARM with Ubuntu Server 22.04, Amazon Linux 2023 or Amazon Linux 2 as the OS.
+There are cloud-init files to launch a LAM Alaska clone on an AWS instance on either x86 or ARM with Debian 12,
+Ubuntu Server 22.04, Amazon Linux 2023 or Amazon Linux 2 as the OS.

 I use QEMU with the KVM Hypervisor.Framework to allow the guest to run